Air mattresses offer comfort and convenience at an affordable price

 The right air mattress or sleeping pad can also make camping trips a lot more comfortable, providing a layer of cushioning between your sleeping bag and the ground.
 Some outdoor air mattresses are, in effect, outdoor beds, bringing all the comforts of the double bed in your home to the great outdoors.
 Sleeping pads are lighter and thinner than regular air mattresses, making them suitable for folding and carrying in a pack.
 However, while sleeping pads are thin and lightweight, these self-inflating wonders still pack a lot of comfort in a small package.

-Some air mattresses are very basic, just blow up rectangles, but others have extra features, such as raised bumpers or built-in pillows.
-Many people like those features because they help keep your bedding -- or your body -- from falling off the air bed if it's not up against a wall.
+Some air mattresses are very basic, just blow up rectangles, but other air mattresses have extra features, such as raised bumpers or built-in pillows.
+Many people like those features because they help keep your bedding -- and your body -- from falling off the air bed if it's not up against a wall.
 Parents of small children are particularly complimentary of air beds with bumpers as they feel that those bumpers give their child a feeling of security.

-All blow up mattresses, regardless of what they are used for have one thing in common, they‘re inflated with a pump -- although some sleep pads are then topped off by blowing into a valve.
-The pump that blows up the mattress may be built-in or separate, and it may run on standard household current, battery power or muscle power (like a bicycle pump).
+All blow-up mattresses, regardless of what they are used for, have one thing in common: they‘re inflated with a pump -- although some sleep pads are then topped off by blowing into a valve.
+The pump that blows up the mattress may be built-in or a separate unit, and it may run on standard household current, battery power or muscle power (like a bicycle pump).
 Some mattresses do not actually come with a pump, which can be both a plus and a minus: you have to purchase the pump separately, but you can choose the type that's most convenient for you, and if it breaks you don't have to replace the whole mattress.

 Temporary versus permanent air mattresses

 Air mattresses should not be confused with permanent-use air beds such as the Sleep Number bed, which uses air-filled pockets in place of springs.
-Inflatable air mattresses like those covered in this report can be quite inexpensive, costing anywhere from $20 to $150, and are intended for occasional or short-term use only.
+Inflatable air mattresses like those covered in this report can be quite inexpensive and are intended for occasional or short-term use only.
 While some owners do report using an inflatable air mattress as their regular bed, manufacturers do not recommend using air beds for long-term or permanent use.
-Most of the poor reviews we saw related to our top-rated air mattresses were from people who groused that the mattress started to lose air after months of daily use; something that's to be expected from using what is, essentially, a reinforced, rectangular balloon.
-Also, since you are sleeping on air, blow up mattresses, even those with pillow or flocked tops, tend to have poor insulation.
+Most of the poor reviews we saw related to our top-rated air mattresses were from people who groused that the mattress started to lose air after months of daily use -- something that's to be expected from using what is, essentially, a reinforced, rectangular balloon.
+Also, since you are sleeping on air, blow-up mattresses, even those with pillow or flocked tops, tend to have poor insulation.
 Because of that, we recommend putting a blanket under your air bed and topping it off with a good, thick mattress pad before adding the rest of your bedding.